N/A

 Nametag provides a more flexible, more secure way to enable self-service Okta account unlocks.
 Employees quickly verify their identity using Nametag’s ultra-secure solution and then unlock their own account.
 It's fast and intuive for users, using only what they already have in their pocket: their smartphone and their photo ID.

-Okta Verify offers many options for multi-factor authentication policies.
-But all of them can be exploited via MFA bypass, push fatigue, classic phishing and other means.
-Even phishing-resistant MFA factors can be bypassed at enrollment or recovery.
-And every Okta MFA factor fails if a person changes devices.
+Okta offers many options for fulfilling MFA policies.
+But all of them can be exploited via bypass kits, push fatigue, classic phishing, and other common attack methods.
+Even phishing-resistant MFA factors can be bypassed by calling your helpdesk.
+And every Okta MFA factor requires a reset if a person changes their phone.

-Nametag is available as an external authentication method (EAM) for Okta.
+Nametag can be used as an external authentication method (MFA factor) for Okta.
 Use Nametag as the second MFA factor at high-risk moments like accessing your Okta admin environment, or when you detect suspicious behavior like potential North Korean IT workers.
-Nametag creates a higher level of assurance and is more flexible than any other MFA factor: even if someone loses or changes their phone, they can still verify themselves through Nametag without having to be pre-enrolled or download an app.
+Nametag creates a higher level of assurance and is more flexible than any other MFA method.
+Even if someone loses or changes their phone, they can still verify themselves through Nametag without having to be pre-enrolled or download an app.

 Decline